fbpx

 Kerid Crater Iceland

-Perhaps the most colorful stop along the Golden Circle, this aquamarine lake sits inside a volcanic caldera and is flanked by red volcanic rock and bursts of lime green moss in a shocking display of Mother Nature’s artistic side.
+Perhaps the most colorful stop along the Golden Circle, this aquamarine lake sits inside a volcanic caldera.
+The walls of the crater surround the lake with red volcanic rock and bursts of lime green moss in a shocking display of Mother Nature’s artistic side.

 Good to know: Kerið Crater is pronounced “kair-ith”, as the “ð” symbol in Icelandic has a “th” sound.

-After purchasing a ticket for 400 ISK ($3) at the trail entrance, you can walk the gravel trail that encircles the rim of Kerið Crater.
-This loop trail is just under a mile long and is relatively flat and easy and shouldn’t take much more than a half hour in total (including photo stops).
+After purchasing a ticket at the trail entrance, you can walk the gravel path that encircles the rim of Kerið Crater.
+The loop is just under a mile long and is relatively flat and easy.
+It shouldn’t take much more than a half hour in total (including photo stops).
 You can also descend on a staircase down towards the water for a different perspective.

 Kerið Crater Golden Circle Iceland